kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

 StatefulSets do not provide any guarantees on the termination of pods when a StatefulSet is deleted.
 To achieve ordered and graceful termination of the pods in the StatefulSet, it is possible to scale the StatefulSet down to 0 prior to deletion.

-ReplicaSets
+**Q6 What are ReplicaSets?**
-A ReplicaSet's purpose is to run a specified number of pods at any given time.
+Ans:A ReplicaSet's purpose is to run a specified number of pods at any given time.

 While ReplicaSets can be used independently, today it's mainly used by Deployments as a mechanism to orchestrate pod creation, deletion, and updates.